 9. Customer Relationship Management (CRM) Stats

-The CRM industry is worth $36 billion.
+The CRM industry was valued at $40 billion USD in 2019.
 CRM software makes it easier for companies to stay up to date on customer relationships in every area of the purchasing funnel.
 With such a comprehensive resource at hand, it’s difficult for customers to fall between the cracks.

 - 79% of leads fail to convert without CRM software (source)